Customers Bancorp, Inc Announces Board Additions

 Customers Bancorp, Inc. (NYSE: CUBI), the parent company of Customers Bank (collectively, “Customers”) has expanded its Board of Directors and appointed retired Army Brigadier General Bernard B. Banks, now the Associate Dean, Leadership Development and Inclusion and Clinical Professor of Management at Northwestern University’s Kellogg School of Management; and Robert N. Mackay, CEO of Regnology, a leader in banking compliance technology for the largest European markets.
-Please insert this sentence at the very end of the first paragraph: Each of Dr. Banks and Mr. Mackay also currently serves as a director of Customers Bank.
+Each of Dr. Banks and Mr. Mackay also currently serves as a director of Customers Bank.

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20220127006045/en/